pooley182/Plex-Meta-Manager-Wiki/Plex-Attributes.md

 In order to connect to your Plex Library, you must define where the script can find the library.
-A `plex` attribute can be either in the root of the config file as a global attribute for all libraries or you can specify the plex attribute individually per library.
-The `plex` attribute has a few attributes of its own.
-Here's the full set of attributes you can set:
+A `plex` mapping can be either in the root of the config file as global mapping for all libraries or you can specify the plex mapping individually per library.
+Here's the full set of attributes you can set with a `plex` mapping:

 ```yaml
 plex: